kutaykrademr/286---2---casperdash.io-wallet-web-extension-mobile-app-/README.md

 The coding is well structured and readable.
 Github site setup is easy and successful.

 # Final Conclusion
-Web pages and processes work flawlessly.
+Web pages works flawlessly.

-The code and project documentation and process are not well explained.
+The code and project documentation and process are well explained.

-Difficulties arose as the milestones were not clearly explained.
-The audience may find it difficult to understand and more details are recommended.
+Errors were encountered while compiling the projects, they could not be compiled with the instructions in the readme file, and the compilation was completed successfully after the changes were made.

+In Milestone 1,
-The Contribution Policies file could not be found in the project so must be added.
+The Contribution Policies file could not be found.
+In Milestone 2, the problem was seen and the Contribution Policies file was included in the project.

+The reviewer thinks that after the deficiencies in the project are corrected, the project will be pass.

 # Recommendation

-Recommendation | PASS with Notes
+Recommendation | FAIL
 ------------ | -------------